athimmig/business_intelligence/README.md

 ## To Do
 * Create item pipeline for storing in database
 * Scrape additional details about the movie.
+* Edit crawl script to detect and delete file.

 ## Issues
 * All data in the dicts is still being dumped to a string in dict format.

 ## Questions
+* What does % do in a string? (ie: DropItem("Error: " % error ))